coliasgroup/microkit_sdf_gen/README.md

 > [!IMPORTANT]
 > This project is experimental, we are using it internally to get it into a
 > usable state for the public.
 For development this work exists in a separate
-> repository, but that may change once it has matured (e.g by being apart of the
+> repository, but that may change once it has matured (e.g by the Microkit part
-> official Microkit repository).
+> of the tooling part of the official Microkit repository, same with sDDF
+> and LionsOS etc).

 ## Use